pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 >Exercise 7 key
 1 pt for explanation such as PC1 in in unweighted explains 16.96% whereas in the weighted it explains 32.81%.
 It also makes the Nipponbare early cultivar cluster more tightly.
 1mm soil switches from PC1 to PC2.
-The root inside and outside now have more abundance and therefore can explain more variance.
+The root inside and outside now have more abundance and therefore account for a larger portion of the variance.

 __b.__ What are the significant correlations of particular samples?
 Does cultivar or treatment appear to have more of an influence on the clustering?
 *Hint:* you can add labels to the plot to help visualize both characteristics at once.